Web development never tasted so good.

 I didn't "get" the recent profusion of gelaterias in Woking until I went to Italy, and I must admit, I am still not sure about how enduring they will be in the UK.

-In Bari, howver, at 10 pm in late August the whole world was on the street, queuing at gelaterias and then with boyfriends, husbands, and pushchairs in tow the ladies engage in animated discussions over the shoe shops window displays.
+In Bari, however, at 10 pm in late August, the whole world was on the street, queuing at gelaterias.
+Then with boyfriends, husbands, and pushchairs in tow, the ladies engage in animated discussions over the shoe shops window displays.
 I just can't quite see it after a pint in the UK somehow, but perhaps that's just me, but I suspect it's a heat thing.

 Dining out in Bari.

 So from agreeing not to tell anybody else and despite the restaurant's expansion, with the development of the website, I seem to be telling the whole world.